MartinDavis3/Hiking-Club-Trip-List/Readme.md

 2. Navigate to where the HikingClubTripList folder was created and open it.
 3. Click on the file: HikingClubTripList.sln.
 4. Wait while VS Community loads and prepares the solution.
 5. (If you want to change the name of the database which is created, edit the DefaultConnection string in the file appsettings.json.
-The default database name is HikingClubTripList.)
+The default database name is HikingClubTripList7.)
 6. (If you do not wish to have the example dataset loaded, delete the file Data/DbInitialiser.)
 7. The Application is ready to be run.